 From 2007 Robin also runs his architectural office Robin Monotti Architects.
 RMA won first prize in the International Drinking Fountain Design Competition 2010 held by the Royal Parks Foundation and the RIBA, and First Prize in the Interior of the Year Award in Ukraine 2013.
 RMA also won a 5 Star European Property Award 2013-14.

-In 2016 Robin opened a film production company called Luminous Arts Productions and is currently working on producing a feature film on the perception of the human body in modernity executively produced by Terrence Malick and directed by Carlo Hintermann, starring Charles Dance, Lotte Verbeek and Sverrir Gudnason.
+In 2016 Robin opened a film production company called Luminous Arts Productions and produced a feature film on the doctor-patient relationship in the history of medicine called The Book of Vision, executively produced by Terrence Malick directed by Carlo Hintermann, starring Charles Dance, Lotte Verbeek and Sverrir Gudnason.